Curtain-raising, what should the authorized capital of a company during incorporation should be?

 For each lakh of additional share Capital, Above INR 1 Crore; Charges per lakh of?authorized Capital is INR 750/-.

 Now, coming to the Climax (or the holy crime):

 Having said that there is nothing called minimum paid up capital, still 95% of the entrepreneurs register an authorized capital of only INR 1 lakh thinking to save INR 400/- When the days of happy fundraising happens, entrepreneurs, to issue shares to the investors, you end up increasing the authorized share capital by spending in the range of INR 6,000/- to 8,000/- (inclusive of professional fee) Wouldn’t it be much simpler, that during incorporation, you just register your authorized share capital as INR 10 Lakhs, and paid up capital as INR 1 Lakh (as is the general practice) by paying a small additional stamp duty of INR 400/- Then on, while raising fund (in common stocks), no increase in share capital will be needed ending into a saving of INR 6,000/- to INR 8,000/-.
 Come on Cash is always the king!

-Wazzeerians believe in providing the right information to its clients is the key to building a stronger relationship.
-‘Get a Wazzeer‘ to incorporate your startup.
+We at Wazzeer believe in providing the right information to our clients is the key to building a stronger relationship.
+‘Get Started!‘ to incorporate your startup.